Happy Hell Night: Plot

 Liz returns to the fraternity shortly after, finding it apparently empty.
 Throughout the house, she discovers multiple corpses before being confronted by Malius, but she evades him.
 Eric and Sonny subsequently arrive, and the three band together with Ned, who has closed-circuit monitors of the house in his room.
 Communicating to Ned via a walkie-talkie, Eric, Sonny, and Liz locate Susan, who is decapitated in the attic.
 Malius stalks them through the house, before Eric shoots him with a speargun, and he falls out a window.
 Henry arrives moments later, and confesses that he and Malius conspired together in 1963 to recreate a Satanic ritual, in which Henry made a pact with the devil that yielded him power and wealth.
 Malius, unfazed, murders Ned downstairs before impaling Henry with the ice axe through the door, killing him.

 Eric, Sonny, and Liz find a book in Latin inside Henry's satchel detailing the ritual he performed with Malius twenty-five years earlier.
 Eric and Liz run to the cemetery and attempt to recreate the ritual in the Malius crypt.
 Malius arrives and stabs Eric through the chin, but is stopped from killing him when Sonny arrives moments later.
 Sonny and Liz complete the ritual, but Malius takes Sonny with him to hell.
 The police arrive at the cemetery shortly after, and Liz leaves with Eric in an ambulance.
 As she assures Eric everything is going to be alright, the ambulance driver turns around and reveals himself to be Malius.

 Production

-The film was shot in Toronto, Ontario, Canada, and was financed through Pavlina Ltd., a Yugoslavian film production company.
+The film was shot in Belgade, Yugoslavia with minor pick ups in Toronto, Ontario, Canada, and was financed through Briusn entertainment and Pavlina Ltd., both US-based film production companies.